 If you do engage in regulated activity with children and/or vulnerable adults as part of your role, the Enhanced Check may also look at the children’s and/or adults’ barred list.
 As a general rule, regulated activity means anyone who has regular or unsupervised contact with children or vulnerable adults, like a teacher or carer.

 Checking these lists will show whether a prospective employee is prohibited from working with children and/or vulnerable adults.

-As with the Standard Check, employers have to apply for Enhanced DBS Checks on behalf of their employees – individuals can’t apply for one.
+As with the Standard Check, individuals can’t apply for an Enhanced DBS Check themselves – instead, it will be employers applying on behalf of their employees.

 Can I get a DBS Check as an individual?